hichhub/docs/rest/02-hich-api-route-patern.md

 # Resource example
 #### For example we have two entities as X and Y

-For return X by :id
 ## GET Method
+For return X by id
 ```
 .../Xs/:id
 ```

+## GET Method
 For return list of X
-## GET Method
 ```
 .../Xs
 ```

+## GET Method
 For return list of X that belongs to Y by Y's id
-## GET Method
 ```
 .../Xs/by/y/:id
 ```

+## POST Method (_search)
 For return list of X (filtering) that belongs to Y, query should be run on X and Y (default is X)
-## POST Method (_search)
 ```
 .../Xs/by/y/_search/:skip/:size
 ```

+## POST Method (_search)
 For return list of X (filtering) that belongs to Y by Y's id
-## POST Method (_search)
 ```
 .../Xs/by/y/:id/_search/:skip/:size
 ```